pollos-josh/fy24-md/Methods.md

 [[Classes]]
 ---
-csharp Functions.
-Contains a series of statements or code to perform.
+C# Functions containing a series of statements or code to perform.

 ```csharp
 class SampleClass